mcpython4-coding/Documentation/mcpython/common/state/ConfigStateFactory.md

     class StateConfigFile

-        Class for deserialize an config file for an state into an state
+        Class for deserialize a config file for a state into a state

         function __init__(self, file: str)

-            Constructs an new deserializer for an file
+            Constructs n new deserializer for a file

             variable self.file